sumotoy/TFT_ILI9163C/README.md

 Code Optimizations:

 	The purpose of this library it's SPEED.
-I have tried to use hardware optimized calls where was possible and results are quite good for most applications, actually nly filled circles are still a bit slow.
-Many SPI call has been optimized by reduce un-needed triggers to RS and CS lines.
+I have tried to use hardware optimized calls where was possible and results are quite good for most applications.
 	Of course it can be improved so feel free to add suggestions.
 -------------------------------------------------------------------------------
     Copyright (c) 2014, .S.U.M.O.T.O.Y., coded by Max MC Costa.